joshuadahlunr/cs480dahl/PA10/README.md

 ## Operation
 - Holding right click will let you rotate the camera
+- Press A and/or D to flip the paddles.
+- Hold S to charge the plunger and launch the ball.
-- WASD to move the sphere around.
+- Press R to reset the ball and lose a life.
 - Spacebar toggles between per fragment and per vertex shaders
-- GUI interface to control spotlight settings
+- GUI interface to control light settings

 # Dependencies, Building, and Running